Why You Should Hire a Book Writing Collaborator, Not a Ghostwriter

-We often compare the RTC process to the process of building a house—we do site visits (interviews, where we get to know you), create a blueprint (a vision and plan for writing your book), and then we start building (putting words down on the page).
+We often compare the RTC book writing process to the process of building a house—we do site visits (interviews, where we get to know you), create a blueprint (a vision and plan for writing your book), and then we start building (putting words down on the page).

 The question is, will you be happy with a kit home, or would you rather have a custom-build?